Hometown Hero – Sadie Martiesian, The Wheeler School

-SEEKONK, MA (WPRI) — This week’s Cardi’s Furniture & Mattresses Hometown Sports Hero is Sadie Martiesian.
+SEEKONK, Mass.
+(WPRI) — This week’s Cardi’s Furniture & Mattresses Hometown Sports Hero is Sadie Martiesian.

 The Wheeler School Junior passed 200 career goals this weekend, and her work on both ends of the field, helping the Warriors as they transition into their first season in the NEPSAC.